Resources

 RS-485

-A contact measurement device whose resistance varies with temperature.
+A contact temperature sensor whose electrical resistance changes predictably with temperature.

 S